DEFRA/defra-ruby-validators/README.md

 ### Phone number

-This validator checks the value is present, is not too long (15 is th maximum length for any phone number), and is in the correct format as per [E.164](https://en.wikipedia.org/wiki/E.164) (we use [phonelib](https://github.com/daddyz/phonelib) to check the format).
+This validator checks that the value is present, is not too long (15 is th maximum length for any phone number), and is in the correct format as per [E.164](https://en.wikipedia.org/wiki/E.164) (we use [phonelib](https://github.com/daddyz/phonelib) to check the format).

 Add it to your model or form object using